-- Miami has completed a number of new facilities in recent years, and significant construction and renovations projects are currently underway.
-In addition to a new student center, plans include four new residence halls, two new food service facilities, and an upgrade of the amenities, safety, and capacity of Miami's existing housing and dining facilities.
-(2012)
+- Miami has completed a number of new facilities in recent years including a new student center, four new residence halls, two new food service facilities, and an upgrade of the amenities, safety, and capacity of Miami's existing housing and dining facilities.
+(2016)

-- Since 2004, Miami’s dining services has won more awards from the National Association of College and University Food Service than any other university in North America.
-In addition to the six new concepts available at the Armstrong Student Center, Miami’s Maplestreet Station and its seven unique restaurants opened last fall.
-(2014)
+- Since 2004, Miami’s dining services has won more than 50 culinary awards from the National Association of College and University Food Service than any other university in North America, including nine grand prizes and 15 gold prizes in the Loyal E. Horton Dining Awards Competition.